MileHacker Logo

 Required Documents

 Your passport must maintain validity for at a minimum of six months past your intended stay and needs at least two blank visa pages.
 Complete the visa application form accurately and truthfully, typically online, then print it.
 One recent (within six months) passport-style color photo is also necessary, meeting specific size and background conditions, including a white background and a full face visible without head coverings unless for religious reasons.
 If applying outside your home country, proof of legal stay or residence is due.
-Documents that support your claim include round-trip flight itineraries and hotel reservations, or an invitation letter from a Chinese citizen or resident.
+Supporting documents include round-trip flight itineraries and hotel reservations, or an invitation letter from a Chinese citizen or resident.
 A detailed travel plan for your stay in China is also advantageous.
 If you previously visited China, include copies of your old visas.

 Visa Details